 What we mean by “expensive” is any product costing more than $50.
 Lost or damaged products are going to happen no matter what, and if you have a good supplier, they will resend the product.
 However, a single resend order can wipe out 50 orders worth of profit with expensive items.
 A good supplier will already have that cost calculated into their pricing for you and will be able to resend.
 If you have a supplier with surprisingly low quotes, be cautious.
 They may be very slow or completely resistant to resending expensive orders.

 It is important to keep in mind that these are things to keep in mind as you plan to scale and are looking for a private supplier.
-If you are simply testing products, you have more flexibility in the kinds of products you can explore.
+If you are simply testing products, dropshipping is great because it provides more flexibility as to the kinds of products you can explore.
 This is also advice more catered to ePacket and Yunexpress.